lbatschelet/GeoRoughness-Tool/README.md

 ## Documentation

-For more detailed information about the tool's capabilities and additional configurations, please refer to the [Project's Wiki](https://github.com/lbatschelet/dem-roughness-calculator/wiki).
+For more detailed information about the tool's capabilities and additional configurations, please refer to the [Project's Wiki](../../wiki).

-## Installation Guide for DEM Roughness Calculator
+## Installation Guide for GeoRoughness Tool

-Follow these steps to install the DEM Roughness Calculator on your system.
+Follow these steps to install the GeoRoughness Tool on your system.
 The program is available as a Python package and can therefore be installed on any major operating system.

 > [!TIP]